-In an excellent video called You can have both…Jobs, Gary Vaynerchuk talks about his personal experience of building his internet brand while working a full-time job and suggests that it’s very possible to pursue your start-up dream without leaving your job.
+In an excellent video called You can have both…Jobs, Gary Vaynerchuk talks about his personal experience of building his internet brand while working a full-time job and suggests that it’s very possible to start a new business without leaving your job.

 But how can you manage two jobs?